wessleym/WessleyMitchell.Web.DotNetCore.ViewRenderer/README.md

 # Known Issues

-I can never get this code to work for a .cshtml with `@page` at the top.
+I have not been able to get this code to work for a .cshtml with `@page` at the top.
 It only seems to work with partials (no `@page`).
 If `@page` is used, Model is null on the .cshtml page.
 Again, this does not occur when no `@page` is at the top.
 If someone knows a solution, I would appreciate a pull request.
 Thank you.